 When the cruise ships visit Half Moon Cay, most of the operations back on the boat shut down.
 Don’t be surprised that all the restaurants close down on the ship.
 Instead, the operation is moved to the island, where the Tropics Restaurant serves a BBQ lunch from about 11:30am-1:00pm.

 Go snorkeling.
-The white, sandy Half Moon Beach is amazing for soaking up the sun’s rays and getting into the water, there isn’t a lot to see off the beach.
+The white, sandy beach is amazing for soaking up the sun’s rays and getting into the water, there isn’t a lot to see off the beach.
 However, we do love snorkeling and have seen fish and rays off the beach.
 We recommend bringing your own snorkel gear on the trip.
 [Be sure to check out our guide on the best snorkel gear for traveling.]

 Lunch.
 We can’t emphasize strongly enough that you should plan on eating lunch early.
 They will run out of food before lunch officially ends.
+Consider eating a very early lunch and then going back to the ship for a late afternoon snack.

 Sunscreen and water.
 The sun can be deceptively strong here.
 As with any other Caribbean Island, you should be using sunscreen and reapplying often.
 Also, consider bringing a collapsible water bottle to stay hydrated.

 Learn more.
-If you’re new to cruising or want to make the most of your cruise experience, check our article on Cruise Tips for a Better Voyage.
+If you’re new to cruising or want to make the most of your cruise experience, check our article on cruise tips for a better voyage.

-Half Moon Key Fun Facts and Trivia
+Key Fun Facts and Trivia

 What is a cay?